-PIRMP testing de tails Date tested Tested by: Details of test (Note: Testing must cover all components of the plan).
+PIRMP testing details Date tested Tested by: Details of test (Note: Testing must cover all components of the plan).
 Finding of test, including issues identified Next scheduled testing date (must be within 12 months from current test) 26/04/2022 R Hutchinson Are all Management Plans in place?
 No Mine Safety Management Plan to be updated urgently.
-26/04/2023 Surface Water Management Plan to be finalised and implemented.
+Surface Water Management Plan to be finalised and implemented.
 No other issues found in the Desktop Audit.
-PIRMP update de tails Date update occurred Reason for update: Details of updates (nature of changes to PIRMP) Date the updated version uploaded to website (if applicable) Date of completion 13.12.21 PIRMP created Document creation 13.12.21 13.12.21
+26/04/2023 17/04/2023 S Otieno Checked Mine Safety Management Plan and Stormwater Management Plan Plans not prepared.
+Quarry has not been in operation in the last 12 months.
+The plans must be prepared and implemented before the quarry recommences operations.
+The PIRMP must be reviewed and tested at recommencement of operations.
+17/04/2024 PIRMP update details Date update occurred Reason for update: Details of updates (nature of changes to PIRMP) Date the updated version uploaded to website (if applicable) Date of completion 13/12/2021 PIRMP created Document creation 13/12/2021 13/12/2021 17/04/2023 Reviewing personnel names and details.
+Inserting map Personnel names and details updated.
+Map inserted 17/04/2023 17/04/2023